 - Additional filters to assist with finding the perfect place to visit

 - Enhancing the in-visit mode to add property-specific files that can be downloaded onto your mobile device

 The National Trust and The National Trust for Scotland have reciprocal agreements for members, but are separate organisations.

 We only show places in England, Wales and Northern Ireland on our app.

 Why does the app want me to share my location?

 The app uses your location to show National Trust places and events near you.
-It will also remind you to check the app when you're at a National Trust place so you can see what's happening at a property today.
+It will also remind you to check the app when you're at a National Trust place so you can see what's happening at a place today.

 What if I don't want to share my location?

 That's ok, too.
-You can find places and events near you and nationwide by using the search function
+You can find places and events near you and nationwide by using the search function.